appserver-io/appserver/_docs_1_1/webserver.md

 | `realm` | The string assigned by the server to identify the protection space of the request URI. |
 | `file`  | The path to your .htpasswd credential file.
 The path is relative to the server's root directory, if there is no beginning slash "/". |

+User credentials can be created with the tool [htpasswd](http://httpd.apache.org/docs/2.2/programs/htpasswd.html), which will work on all supported OSes, except Windows.
+On Windows there are optional tools available.
+For example, you can use [.Htaccesstools](http://www.htaccesstools.com/htpasswd-generator-windows/) online to create a ile.

+To create a file for HTTP digest authentication, you can use the tool [htdigest](http://httpd.apache.org/docs/2.2/programs/htdigest.html).
+Again, there is an online [website](http://jesin.tk/tools/htdigest-generator-tool/), which allows you to generate a file that will work on Windows also.

 ## Accesses

 You can easily allow or deny access to resources based on client's HTTP request headers, by setting up accesses within